auth0/auth0-spa-js/MIGRATION_GUIDE.md

 });
 ```

 With v2 of our SDK, we have improved the API by separating properties to configure the SDK from properties that are only used to send to Auth0.
-The SDK configuration properties will stay on the root, while any property that should be send to Auth0 is expected to be set on `authorizationParams`.
+The SDK configuration properties will stay on the root, while any property that should be sent to Auth0 is expected to be set on `authorizationParams`.

 ```ts
 const client = new Auth0Client({